Sunday, January 17, 2021

 If a program “knows” it’s going to need a certain set of data, it can move that data from slower memory into its onboard cache, or at least into faster memory, so the processor won’t need to wait very long for it.
 The bigger and faster the cache, the quicker the CPU can process a large set of data.

-Our brains work almost exactly the same way.
+Our brains work in almost exactly the same way.

 Suppose you need to write a paper about a subject you know very little about.
 You’d probably start by doing some research.
 As you began you’d need to learn how to tell what was relevant and what you could ignore.
 You’d have to figure out which information was credible and which was inaccurate.
 You’d begin to assimilate this knowledge, building a context in which you could more effectively interpret new information.
 You’d recognize domain-specific language without needing to look up every word.
 You’d internalize the concepts.
 Ideas and phrases would become familiar, and you’d begin to get the “big picture.”